 Declaration of Policy

-In furthering the policy of the state as expressed in the Constitution and other laws; in order that the safety and general welfare, peace, and health of all the inhabitants of the City may be insured, it is hereby declared the policy of the City, to assure equal opportunity to all Residents, regardless of:
+In furthering the policy of the state as expressed in the Constitution and other laws, so that the safety and general welfare, peace, and health of all the inhabitants of the City may be insured, it is hereby declared the policy of the City to assure equal opportunity to all Residents, regardless of:

 - National Origin or Ancestry